September Arts Festival

 It is hard to predict how many visitors you will have and if it is your first year, you should not be disappointed if it is only a few.

 Visitors will come to talk to you, view your work and they may even buy something.
-They will be as nervous as you are but it is enjoyable and once the first visitor has been and gone, you will get a feel for what you can improve for the next one.
+They will be just as nervous as you are, but it is enjoyable and once the first visitor has been and gone.
+You will get a feel for what you can improve for the next one.

-Refreshments is always a good way to make them feel welcome but this is obviously down to individuals and what they feel comfortable doing.
+Refreshments are always a good way to make them feel welcome but this is obviously down to individuals and what they feel comfortable doing.